build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 ockam relay create m1 --at /project/default --to /node/m1
 ```

-We then set an attribute based policy on the the tcp-outlet that delivers traffic to our application service.
+We then set an attribute based policy on the tcp-outlet that delivers traffic to our application service.
 This policy says to allow requests if the subject (the entity requesting access) is part of the same application or if the subject is a Field Engineer based in San Francisco.

 ```
 (or (= subject.application "Smart Factory")